 Supreme Court declines to allow same-sex marriages, says Parliament should decide

-The chief justice said the court can neither strike down nor read words into the Special Marriage Act to include same-sex members within the ambit of the law.
+The chief justice said the court can neither strike down nor read words into the Special Marriage Act to include same-sex couples within the ambit of the law.

 The Supreme Court on Tuesday declined to allow same-sex marriages in India, saying that it must be decided by Parliament and that there is no unqualified right to marriage.